 - Pour into a greased and floured 9x13 inch pan.
-Bake at 350 degrees for 45 minutes or until toothpick inserted in center comes out clean.
+Bake at 350 degrees for 45 minutes or until a toothpick inserted in the center comes out clean.

-- While cake is baking, mix together lemon juice and powdered sugar.
+- While the cake is baking, mix together lemon juice and powdered sugar.

 - Let sit until ready to serve.